point-lookout/point-lookout/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me:
 #### I live in Moscow and specialize in data analysis.
-In the past, I have considerable experience in the commercial sphere (wholesale sales, b2b segment).
-Initially, I had to analyze data to optimize business processes in my work.
-Later, data analysis became the main activity.
+Previously, I gained substantial experience in the commercial sector, specifically in wholesale sales and B2B.
+Initially, my role involved analyzing data to enhance business processes.
+Over time, data analysis has evolved into a full-time job.
 #### Passionate about data.

 ### Key skills: